wcerny/DELVE6_Paper/README.md

-# Reproduction Code and Data for DELVE 6 Discovery Paper
+# Code and Data for DELVE 6 Discovery Paper
 Author: William Cerny, on behalf of the DELVE Collaboration (code authored in part by many individuals)